 You’re likely paying hundreds of pounds too much on your mobile phone.

-I was with O2 and Orange for the first 13 years of having a phone, but seven years ago I moved to Three and bought a new handset direct from Apple.
-Since then I’ve moved between networks and bought and sold new handsets.
+But a decade ago I switched things up.
+I moved my tariff to a new network, and bought a new handset direct from Apple.
+Since then I’ve moved between networks on a regular basis and bought and sold new handsets.
 And saved a ton of cash.